Xencules/Dents-harjoitus/README.md

 Check secure_file_priv Variable: This variable restricts the directories from which files can be loaded.
 You need to ensure that the directory containing your files is allowed.
 The files are located in /frontend/src/assets-folder.
 You will need to change the folder settings in the sql-script file to match the location where your secure_file_priv variable has set as a "allowed" folder.
-Test LOAD_FILE Function: Run a simple query to test if the LOAD_FILE function can read a file from the specified directory Run the SQL script located at sql/dents.sql to set up the database. url=jdbc:mysql://localhost:3306/dents_database username=dentstask password=2024
+Test LOAD_FILE Function: Run a simple query to test if the LOAD_FILE function can read a file from the specified directory

+Run the SQL script located at sql/dents.sql (for example in MySQL Workbench) to set up the database.

+Database connection info:
+url=jdbc:mysql://localhost:3306/dents_database
+username=dentstask
+password=2024